 I often talk and write about the importance of user communication when businesses deploy Office 365.
 It’s an element that so many organizations forget to consider when rolling out Office 365.
-The communication cycle with users should start before the deployment and happens during and after deployment as well.
+The communication cycle with users should start before the deployment and continue during and after deployment as well.

 Before: Build awareness around the WHY.
 Share with users the reason for the move to Office 365.
 Highlight the benefits associated with the move to Office 365.

 After: Provide stories of success, share how others in your business are using Office 365 to work more collaboratively and efficiently using the Office 365 tools.
-Maintain awareness around new Office 365 features, changes and updates by continuing to share tips, links to webinars and or learning videos.
+Maintain awareness around new Office 365 features, changes and updates by continuing to share tips, links to webinars and learning videos.

 I show some email template examples in my 6 Steps to Boost User Adoption of Office 365 Webinar recording.
 I also talk more about the communication process that can help you with user adoption.
 It's a 30-minute recording that you may find helpful.

-Consider using a SharePoint communication site and custom posters too.
+Consider using a SharePoint communication site and custom posters, too.

 SharePoint Communication Site (During and After)